 Here is an intentional direct leap from GSTR 3 to 8, mainly because of PayUmoney and this particular return has one thing in common – E-commerce.
 Under this return, specifically dedicated to e-commerce operates (those who build and operate online marketplaces which make way for other resellers to make business) the taxpayer is required to collect tax at source (TCS) under GST.
 The e-commerce operates will do so electronically through a common portal.
 The return filed must contain information about the supplies made via the e-commerce portal to the customers.
 It basically includes:

 - Customers – registered or non-registered

 - Amount of tax collected at source (TCS)

 - Tax Paid

 The date associated with filing your eighth GST return is by the 10th of every month.

 Here, the taxpayers need to provide complete details of the entire year’s expenses and income.
 It has to be filed by the 31st of the next Financial Year.

 In case you go wrong while filing your return, you cannot undo or erase the mistake at the same time.
 You can revise or make changes in your previous month’s GSTR, only in the amendments section on the next month’s returns form.

-Incase you do not file your return on time (within the due dates mentioned above) you will be penalized with Rs.100 per day and the amount can rise upto Rs.
-5000 as case maybe.
+In case you do not file your return on time (within the due dates mentioned above) you will be penalized with Rs.100 per day and the amount can rise up to Rs.
+5000 as the case may be.